Macaulay2/Workshop-2025-Tulane/project_starters.md

 # Auxillary Algebras for spaces of tensors

-## Inviariant properties from the algebra of endomophisms
+## Inviariant properties from the algebra of endomorphisms
 Square matrices represent endomorphisms of a vector space.
 The space of endomophisms forms an algebra that has a Jordan decompostion.
 This is a powerful tool for describing the essential properties of the matrix.

 $`M = P^{-1} J P`$, with $`J`$ in Jordan normal form.
 The eigenvalues and block structure of $J$ describes the geometry of $M$.